SayefEshan/ip-management-system/README.md

 - **App Service**: Manages IP address allocations and related operations.
 - **Frontend**: A React-based user interface for interacting with the system.
 - **Databases**: Two MySQL databases for the auth and app services.

+### 9. API Documentation and Testing

+The system includes a comprehensive Postman collection for testing all API endpoints.

+#### Importing the Postman Collection

+1. Download and install [Postman](https://www.postman.com/downloads/) if you haven't already
+2. Open Postman and click on "Import" in the top left corner
+3. Choose "File" and select the [`ip-management-API.postman_collection.json`](./ip-management-API.postman_collection.json) file from the project root
+4. Click "Import" to add the collection to your Postman workspace